A neighborhood woven into the history

 Where can I consume cannabis legally during Pride in NYC?

-New York allows adults 21+ to consume cannabis in many places where smoking tobacco is permitted, but not everywhere — not in vehicles, on federal land, or at many event venues.
+New York allows adults 21+ to consume cannabis in many places where smoking tobacco is permitted, but not everywhere, and not in vehicles, on federal land, or at many event venues.
+Public consumption broadly follows the smoking-ban geography.
 Be mindful of your surroundings and use discreet formats.
 Never consume and drive; use the subway, walk, or take a rideshare.

 The Alchemy Editors